scastd/slfmt/README.md

 ### Using CMake

 Download the repository in your project and add the `include` directory to your include directories.
-If you use CMake, you can use the `add_subdirectory` command to add the library to your project.
+Then, insert the `add_subdirectory` command to add the library to your project.

 ```cmake
 add_subdirectory(path/to/slfmt)
 ```

-Then, link the library to your target:
+Finally, link the library to your target:

 ```cmake
 target_link_libraries(your_target PRIVATE slfmt)